-The authors would like to thank the Staff of SEW-Eurodrive Gmbh & Company, for their support, and Dr. N. Karrer and P. G. Blanken, for their helpful input and suggestions.
+All experiments and prototype construction were performed at the PES lab at ETH in Zurich.
+The authors also wish to thank SEW-Eurodrive Gmbh & Co. for support; and Dr. N. Karrer and Mr. P. G. Blanken for their helpful input and suggestions.